GITushar23/DataScienceAssignment/README.md

 *   **Univariate Analysis:**  Examining individual variables using histograms, frequency distributions, and descriptive statistics.
 *   **Bivariate Analysis:** Analyzing relationships between two variables at a time using correlation matrices, scatter plots, bar plots, and violin plots.
 *   **Multivariate Analysis:** Assessing the combined effects of several factors, such as the combined impact of month and day on the average burned area.

-## Insights and Key Findings

-*   **Temporal Patterns:** Visualizations showing fire occurrences by month and day of the week provide insights into seasonal and weekly risk patterns.
-*   **Spatial Distribution:** Analysis of the X and Y coordinates highlighted areas most prone to fire incidents.
-*   **Variable Correlations:** The correlation matrix identified the relationships between meteorological and fire-related attributes, helping to understand driving factors.
-*   **Combined Effects:**  Comparison of average area burned based on month and day combinations offers actionable insights for resource allocation and prevention strategies.

 ## Repository Structure